 \begin{itemize}

-\item {\bf{Layer 1 -- WEAVE Nearby Clusters survey:}} Low-mass systems dominate the galaxy population at all redshifts, and are crucial for the hierarchical build-up of galaxies.
+\item {\bf{Layer 1 -- WEAVE Nearby Clusters (WCN) survey:}} Low-mass systems dominate the galaxy population at all redshifts, and are crucial for the hierarchical build-up of galaxies.
 However, the processes driving the formation of dwarf galaxies and how the environment affects their evolution are poorly understood \citep[e.g.][]{Silk2012}.
 The transformation from a star-forming to a passive dwarf galaxy could involve ISM removal by ram-pressure, a series of tidal interactions that kinematically heat the stellar disc and thereby modify its morphology \citep{Gnedin2003,Lisker2009,Toloba2015}.
 The main goal of the Nearby Clusters survey is to study the properties and formation history of dwarf galaxies in high-density environments.\looseness-1

 Specific scientific questions addressed in this layer of the survey include: Are dwarf galaxies primordial or the end-products of galaxy transformations?
 How do dwarf galaxies contribute to `archaeological downsizing' of galaxies \citep[e.g.][]{Thomas2005, Nelan2005}?
 What processes drive the transformation of dwarf galaxies in clusters?
-What are the internal dynamics of dwarfs, are they dark-matter-dominated systems, and what are their angular momenta?
-How do these processes depend on properties of the galaxies themselves, e.g.\ stellar populations, metallicities, mass and star formation history as well as their local environment?\looseness-1
+What are the internal dynamics of dwarf galaxies; are they dark-matter-dominated systems, and what are their angular momenta?
+How do these processes depend on properties of the galaxies themselves, e.g.\ stellar populations, metallicities, mass, and star-formation history, as well as their local environment?\looseness-1

-The WEAVE Nearby Clusters survey (WCN) is a low-spectral-resolution programme combining the MOS and mIFU modes of WEAVE (see Figure\,\ref{fig:WCN}).
+The WCN survey is a low-spectral-resolution programme combining the MOS and mIFU modes of WEAVE (see Fig.~\ref{fig:WCN}).
 WCN will observe an X-ray flux-limited sample of 47 nearby galaxy clusters in the redshift range $0.01 < z < 0.04$, covering a large range in cluster mass ($13.2 < \log(M_{\ast}/\Msun) < 14.5$), corresponding to X-ray luminosities of $\log(L_{500}) \in [42,45]$.
-This survey will provide single-fibre spectroscopic information for several thousands of dwarf galaxy ($M_r<-16$) members, thus providing the largest spectroscopically confirmed sample of dwarf-galaxy cluster members observed so far.
+This survey will provide single-fibre spectroscopic information for several thousands of dwarf-galaxy ($M_r<-16$) members, thus providing the largest spectroscopically confirmed sample of dwarf-galaxy cluster members observed so far.
 In addition, we will obtain spatially resolved spectroscopic information for $\sim 1000$ dwarf cluster members using the mIFU mode. \looseness-1